JoelKirkby/drokar/README.md

 For skills such as Prospecting and Metallurgy, you will unlock more tasks as you level up your skills.

-Original composition "Where Is Home" can be played as background music.
+Original composition "Where Is Home" by Joel Kirkby